LupienLab/3d-reorganization-prostate-cancer/Data/External/Rhie_2019/README.md

 In the paper's methods, it describes that each samples was sequenced paired-end 75 bp to produce ~ 500 M read pairs per replicate using and Illumina HiSeq 2000.
 The FASTQs coming from GEO do not show paired-end, but the sequences are 152 nts long.
 So before aligning, these reads have to be split in the middle (producing two 76 bp sequences) and put into separate FASTQs.
+These Hi-C samples were made with the MboI restriction enzyme, which is what we have used for our samples as well, so I don't need to create another artificially-digested genome with HiCUP.